|Dry, White, Medium Bodied, Herbaceous, Stone Fruits, Minerality

 Mandrarossa 'Costadune' Grecanico Dorato is a pale straw yellow wine with vibrant green nuances.
 Its aroma is complex, with notes of orange blossom, citrus, and a subtle hint of thyme.
 The taste is invigorating and tart, with a pleasing minerality that lasts until the finish.
 Enjoy this exceptional white wine!

-Costadune Grecanico Dorato is an cracking selection for enlivening seafood, clams, salads, and vegetarian meals, contributing a vivid taste to the culinary experience.
+Costadune Grecanico Dorato is a cracking selection for enlivening seafood, clams, salads, and vegetarian meals, contributing a vivid taste to the culinary experience.
 It is a wine that can please any palette, with its fresh and floral taste and hints of citrus, balancing out its characteristic spicy notes.

-About the Producer and the Region
+About the Producer

 Net Orders Checkout